 What is the origin of the word ‘posh’?

-There have been many attempts to explain the etymology of posh, with some theories being more persuasive than others.
+There have been many attempts to explain the origin of posh, with some theories being more persuasive than others.
+Is the famed posh acronym theory true?
+Let’s investigate!

 Stylish dandies and cash